St. Luke's Church (Montclair, New Jersey)

 St. Luke's Episcopal Church is an Episcopal parish in Montclair, Essex County, New Jersey, United States, in the Episcopal Diocese of Newark.

 Its historic parish church, at 73 S. Fullerton Avenue was built in 1889 and added to the National Register in 1988.
+The British-born organist Mark Andrews served as the church's organist from 1902 to 1912.